FrancescAlted/filter-pipeline/report/report.md

 algorithms to every chunk of a chunked dataset.
 However, due to how the API has been designed, this needs an additional memcpy() in order to transfer the filtered data to the final containers.
-Whereas a memcpy() might seem to represent a small performance penalty, it has important implications when trying to accelerate the filter operation with multithreading.
+Whereas a memcpy() might seem to represent a small performance penalty it can be as high as a 20%.

-In the following sections I'll be presenting a series of benchmarks demonstrating this effect, and then will present an alternative API that would get rid of the additional memcpy() that is currently required.
+In the following sections I'll be presenting a series of benchmarks demonstrating this effect, and will present an alternative API that would get rid of the additional memcpy() that is currently required.